 How Much Mucus Is Normal?

-Yellow mucus, either that stretches a bit or congeals into a small ball, is often a sign of inflammation that you may choose to address with a Holistic Reproductive Health Practitioner or other health care provider.
+Yellow mucus, either that stretches a bit or congeals into a small ball, is often a sign of inflammation that you may choose to address with a health care provider.

 How to Keep Track of Your Cervical Mucus

 In order to determine your most fertile days, it can be helpful to track your cervical mucus.
-You can use paper charts from the book Taking Charge of Your Fertility, or from Justisse.
+You can use paper charts from the book Taking Charge of Your Fertility.
 You can also chart online using apps that are designed specifically for charting primary fertility signs.
-Examples include Kindara, Justisse, Groove, Clue and Ovuview.
+Examples include Kindara, Groove, Clue, and Ovuview.

 What To Do If You Don't Notice Cervical Mucus